 I have mentioned a few ways of building a community (website, blog, Twitter), but there are dozens more.
 You should think about where your audience hang out and then use the best services to build your community.
 Think about MySpace, Facebook, Bebo, LinkedIn, etc. Start networking well before launch.

 Don’t Waste Time On People Who Won’t Buy

 I was recently asked to write an article for a real estate magazine about how real estate agents can use the internet for marketing.
 I was flattered by the editors kind words but halfway through the article I thought to myself real estate agents are not the target for anything I do.
 Why am I wasting my valuable time talking to them?

 Associations and Societies

 Approach any associations and societies whose audience is relevant to your book.
-How can you work together.
-Run a workshops, do a book signing, agree a co-promotion deal, speak at one of their events, write for their website or magazine?
+How can you work together?
+Run a workshop, do a book signing, agree to a co-promotion deal, speak at one of their events, write for their website or magazine?

 Setup Google Alerts

-Setup Google Alerts for your name, your book title, competitor’s names, competitive or complimentary book titles, etc. By following these alerts you can jump into the online conversation in a timely way
+Set up Google Alerts for your name, your book title, competitor’s names, competitive or complementary book titles, etc. By following these alerts you can jump into the online conversation in a timely way